clojurewerkz/neocons.docs/articles/populating.md

 {% gist d1c280b81329402b4172 %}

+To add a node to an index [as unique](http://docs.neo4j.org/chunked/stable/rest-api-unique-indexes.html), pass one more argument to `clojurewerkz.neocons.rest.nodes/add-to-index`:

+{% gist cb6e53040b5777240b9c %}

 To look a node up in an exact match (not full text search) index, use `clojurewerkz.neocons.rest.nodes/find`:

 {% gist efcc86dff27c88e2f599 %}